NBA/William D. Revelli Composition Contest

 The NBA/Merrill Jones Memorial Young Band Composition Contest was established in 1991 as a memorial to Merrill Jones, co-owner of Wingert-Jones Music Company, by his widow, Priscilla Jones.
 Mr. Jones was concerned always with helping the young composer.
 NBA past president Robert (Bob) Foster suggested a young composer contest, which would promote works for young bands.
 The result was a contest for composers under 40 years of age to be held every other year, now in the even numbered years, and which would produce works for concert band in the Grade 3-4 category.

-2022 Merrill Jones Composition Contest Application
+2026 Merrill Jones Composition Contest Application will be posted in 2026.

 For more information on this composer and his music, visit his website.